 Business Transfers: We may choose to buy or sell assets, and may share and/or transfer customer information in connection with the evaluation of and entry into such transactions.
 Also, if we (or our assets) are acquired, or if we go out of business, enter bankruptcy, or go through some other change of control, Personal Information could be one of the assets transferred to or acquired by a third party.

-Protection of IPsoft and Others: We reserve the right to access, read, preserve, and disclose any information as necessary to comply with law or court order; enforce or apply our agreements with you and other agreements; or protect the rights, property, or safety of IPsoft, our employees, our users, or others.
+Protection of Amelia, an IPsoft Company, and Others: We reserve the right to access, read, preserve, and disclose any information as necessary to comply with law or court order; enforce or apply our agreements with you and other agreements; or protect the rights, property, or safety of Amelia, our employees, our users, or others.

 Disclosures for National Security or Law Enforcement: Under certain circumstances, we may be required to disclose your Personal Information in response to valid requests by public authorities, including to meet national security or law enforcement requirements.

 We use appropriate technical, organizational, and administrative security measures to protect any information we hold in our records from loss, misuse, and unauthorized access, disclosure, alteration, and destruction.
 Unfortunately, no company or service can guarantee complete security.
 Unauthorized entry or use, hardware or software failure, and other factors, may compromise the security of user information at any time.

 In addition, we limit access to your personal data to those employees, agents, contractors, and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.